cowprotocol/composable-cow/README.md

 everything else.
 Pass `CANONICAL=false` to deploy them from source too: those addresses won't match the canonical ones, but they are still deterministic.

+Every deployment is `CREATE2` through the deterministic proxy, so a contract that is already on the chain is reported and skipped rather than reverting the run.
+Repeating the command after a partial run picks up where it left off.

 ### Deploy a single contract

 Each contract also has its own script, for when only one of them needs deploying: